tani/papyrus/README.md

 ### ASDF

-In ASDF, you have to write this in .asd file to load .l.md file.
+In ASDF, you have to write this in .asd file to load .l.md file

     (set-dispatch-character
      #\# #\Space